Nyxerian/CypressTesting/README.md

 CODE IMPROVEMENT:
   12pm Monday 30th May: I have started adding validations to my code.
 Hopefully it works as intended.
   EDIT: Validations added in areas requested in the code.

+  I have created an account on Cypress.io and invited the teammembers mentioned.
+Busy running test to see how it goes.
+  EDIT: itw went badly - since it tested the spec.js files out of order and they are dependent on each other. created new project to try again after renaming and updating the spec files in numbered order.

+CYPRESS test via dashboard was completed it showed lots of failed tests even if the terminal showed them passing.
+When I checked the log, its states that a lot of the functions i created are not "functions' - its pretty confusing since the tests have run and completed correctly.
+I do not believe I know what I am doing with Cypress Dashboard and hope to learn how to read it better soon.

+  ASSESSMENT COMPLETED.